freyta/WWE-Network-Downloader/README.md

 - Kodi NFO file creations (TV episode and Series only at the moment - PPV needs to be added)
 - Part downloading of files.

+### Prerequisites

+You must have at least version 4.2 ffmpeg installed and in your PATH.

 ### Usage instructions

 ###### Basic video download: